Yichuans/wilderness-wh/md/report.md

 The [cumulative marine pressure](http://www.nature.com/ncomms/2015/150714/ncomms8615/full/ncomms8615.html) data (hereafter referred to as *the Marine Pressure Data* unless otherwise specified) was used as the aggregated indicator, a proxy for wilderness in the marine environment.
 It summarises impacts to global oceans based on a set of 19 factors up to 2013, including fishing, climate change, land-based stressors.
 This layer represents the best globally consistent marine cumulative pressure at a high resolution of 1 $km^2$.

-We chose the 10 percentile value of the Marine Pressure Data for all marine areas within EEZ as the threshold to a definition of marine wilderness.
+We chose the 10 percentile value of the Marine Pressure Data for all marine areas within EEZ as the threshold to defining marine wilderness.
 This empirical threshold was developed by comparing other candidate values at 1, 3, 5, 10 percentiles, and was decided for its quality to highlight existing marine wilderness areas, in accordance with expert knowledge.

-The distribution of marine wilderness is uneven and reflects different combined cumulative pressures across all marine provinces.
+The resulting global distribution of marine wilderness is uneven and reflects different combined cumulative pressures across all marine provinces.
 We find large variations between provinces with little disturbed waters and those subject to intensive human influence.
 The distribution can be found in the below map.

+*Map: distribution of marine cumulative pressures and the boundary of ABNJ.
+Green areas represents marine wilderness according to the threshold*

 ![map: overall dist marine pressure](mm_overall_dist.png)

 Most notably, due to difficulties in navigation as a result of multi-year ice, the Arctic region remains largely intact with largest marine wilderness, covering a total of 5.4 million $km^2$ and also represents one of the highest percentage coverage (46.8%) in all marine provinces.
 This includes 3.3 million $km^2$ of waters within the near-shore Arctic province, which accounts for almost half (47.9%) of the entire marine province, and more than 2 million $km^2$ beyond the continental shelf and within the EEZ boundary, i.e., 58.9% of its pelagic province, making it the largest contiguous waters with a significant wilderness coverage.

+*Map: marine wilderness in the Arctic region*

 ![map: polar map focusing on Arctic](mm_dist_polar.png)